-Every year the Museum conducts research projects, field trips and collaborations to increase its scientific and cultural knowledge of Western Australia and its place in the world.
+Every year the Museum participates in research projects, field trips and collaborations to increase its scientific and cultural knowledge of Western Australia.

-The Museum’s research is chiefly focused on Earth and Planetary Sciences, Zoology, Anthropology, Archaeology and History.
+The Museum’s research is chiefly focused on Anthropology, Archaeology, Earth and Planetary Sciences, History and Zoology.

-As more collctions are added to the online collections their corasponding research projects list be listed here.
+As more collections are digitised, the corresponding research projects will be listed here.

 Digital archive of shipwreck journals